 The Best Cups of Vietnamese Iced Coffee Around Boston

-Much like a New England summer, fried clams are hot, worth waiting for, and always gone to soon.
-Here are few local seafood standards that sell standout fried clams—most made with local bivalves harvested in nearby Ipswich.
+Much like a New England summer, fried clams are hot, worth waiting for, and always gone too soon.
+They are a staple of vacations on the North or South Shores, but you don't need to travel to enjoy this seasonal specialty.
+Here are few local seafood restaurants that sell standout fried clams around Boston, most made with bivalves harvested locally in Ipswich.

-It may feel sacrilegious to order anything but the famous Maine Lobster Roll at Neptune Oyster, but we recommend giving the Fried Ipswich Clams a shot (backup plan: order both).
+It may feel sacrilegious to order anything but the famous Maine Lobster Roll at Neptune Oyster, but take the leap and you will not be disappointed.
+The Neptune Johnnycake and Acadian Redfish and Chips are must-tries sometime, but we recommend giving the Fried Ipswich Clams a shot ASAP.
 These breaded bivalves have just the right amount of batter, enough to keep them crispy without weighing them down or sacrificing any fresh, briny flavor.
+Invented in Massachusetts in 1916 by Henry “Chubby” Woodman, this rendition of fried clams would do Chubby proud.

 Courthouse Seafood Restaurant